boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 * **`cid`**:
    A unique channel identifier generated as a SHA3-256 hash of random contributions from both parties, together with `zkAbacus` channel parameters and `TezosEscrowAgent` escrow account parameters.
 It is set during [channel establishment](2-channel-establishment.md) by the merchant after creating the [`open_m` message](2-channel-establishment.md#the-open_m-message), and by the customer after the receipt of the [`open_m` message](2-channel-establishment.md#the-open_m-message).
 * **`close`**:
    A fixed scalar used to differentiate closing state and state.
-It is defined as a [global default](1-setup.md#Global-defaults) in `zkAbacus`.
+It is defined as a [global default](1-setup.md#Global-defaults).
 * **`context-string`**:
    A string set to `"zkChannels mutual close"`.
 This is contained in the tuple that gets signed when creating `mutual_close_signature`.
-The value is defined as part of the [global defaults](1-setup.md#Global-defaults).
+This value is defined as part of the [global defaults](1-setup.md#Global-defaults).
 * **`cust_pk`, `merch_pk`**:
    These refer to the customer and merchant's tezos account public keys.
 For the customer, it is defined during [channel establishment](2-channel-establishment.md#the-open_c-message), and for the merchant during [merchant setup](1-setup.md#Merchant-Setup).
 * **`merch_PS_pk`**: